philipwalton/blog/_drafts/how-to-test-private-javascript-functions.markdown

 Option one is not really a good solution because you usually want to keep all of your test code together in the same place.
 Mixing your tests with the production code would make it significantly harder to maintain and organize.

-Option two, however, defeats the whole purpose of encapsulating the code in the first place.
+And options two defeats the whole purpose of encapsulating the code in the first place.

 But what if there were a way to use option two conditionally?
 What if we could write code inside a closure that gives our tests access to the private variables and function, but then remove that code when we deploy to production?